 Figure 3: BRDF Plot of unblackened and blackened lenses

 Figures 4 and 5 illustrate an irradiance profile taken from a sensor imaging a point source through a lens.
 Figure 4 was generated by a standard optic while Figure 5 was generated with an edge-blackened optic.
-The effect of stray light as illustrated in Figure 4 is a higher noise floor that in effect washes out the image resulting in lower image contrast.
+As illustrated in Figure 4, the effect of stray light is a higher noise floor.
+This washes out the image, resulting in lower image contrast.

 Figure 4: Conventional Results — Line profile of the irradiance distribution through the center of an imaging sensor where the lens edges are not blackened